 Our merit badges are tracked online through the registration system.
 You do not need to bring blue cards with you.
 You will receive an electronic printout of the merit badges your Scouts have completed or not completed when you check out.
-You will receive instructions in your checkout packet prior to leaving camp regarding how to print your blue cards.
+You will receive instruction in your checkout packet prior to leaving camp regarding how to bring your blue cards and upload the data into Scoutbook.